neurodata/neurodata.io/content/about/agreements.md

 ### Jovo Agreements

-1. funding everybody to work on stuff within the union of "stuff he cares about most" and "stuff you are in your zone of genius doing" (see https://bitsandbrains.io/2018/08/31/sig-and-feas.html for tips on how to choose a project),
+1. funding everybody to work on stuff within the union of "stuff he cares about most" and "stuff you are in your zone of genius doing" (see [how to choose a project](https://bitsandbrains.io/2018/08/31/sig-and-feas.html) for tips on how to choose a project),
 2. prioritizing your personal and professional success over everything else in my life after my family & career
 3. providing the best mentorship i can
 4. [sharpening my saw](https://www.stephencovey.com/7habits/7habits-habit7.php) regularly